psikick27/Bank-Management-System/README.md

 Description:
 My Bank Management System project in C++ aims to streamline banking operations and enhance customer service through efficient management of accounts, transactions, and customer information.
-This system provides a user-friendly interface for both bank staff and customers, enabling easy access to account details, fund transfers, account management, and more.
+This system provides a user-friendly interface for both bank staff and customers.

 Key Features: